Unmanned Aircraft (UA) Operations at Penn State

 - Execute UA operations safely, efficiently, and effectively

 - Provide guidance so operators can get into the air as painlessly as possible

-Contact Dr. Michael Yukish, Penn State’s UAS Operations Manager: firstname.lastname@example.org
+Contact Penn State’s UA Operations Manager: firstname.lastname@example.org

-Follow the UAS Operations Blog
+Follow the UA Operations Blog

 - Enter a location in top left corner for UAS flight restritions, airspace classification, and other UAS facility map data

 - Click on any section or block for the data output